 Will I be able to write code after completing this program?

-Yes.
+* Yes.
 You will learn procedural programming, using typical imperative programming-language constructs.
-You will also learn how to create computational procedures that are able to manipulate spatial data in diverse ways.
+You will also learn how to create computational procedures for manipulating spatial data in diverse ways.

 Will I be able to share the computational models that I create?